anduckhmt146/Tic-tac-toe/README.md

 # Tic Tac Toe Game

-This project is a Tic Tac Toe Game (In Vietnam, it also call "Caro game") [Tic Tac Toe](http://anduckhmt146.me/Tic-tac-toe/).
+This project is a Tic Tac Toe Game.
+In Vietnam, it also call "Caro game".
+Play [here](http://anduckhmt146.me/Tic-tac-toe/).

 ## Available Scripts